 As is the case with mutual funds, each ETF is required to file a prospectus.
 All investors who purchase shares receive a prospectus.
-Some ETFs may furnish investors with a summary prospectus, as long as the full prospectus is available on the issuer’s website and is available in print upon request and without charge.
+Some ETFs may furnish investors with a summary prospectus, as long as the full prospectus is available on the issuer’s website and can be printed upon request and without charge.

 Division of Trading and Markets

-The SEC Division of Trading and Markets regulates all the major U.S. stock exchanges.
+The SEC Division of Trading and Markets regulates all the major US stock exchanges.
 Its purview includes listing rules for all securities, including ETFs.
-In general, as long as an ETF issuer has its proper exemptions (see above) and the ETF meets listing standards, an ETF can be listed once its prospectus is declared effective.
+With the implementation of rule 6c-11, the majority of ETFs (index-based and actively managed) are now able to comply with the generic listing standards.

-ETFs that do not meet the generic listing standards must receive specific permission from the SEC before listing on a stock exchange.
+ETFs that do not meet the new 6c-11 listing requirements must receive specific permission from the SEC before listing on a stock exchange.
 Typically, the ETF sponsor will collaborate with the exchange on the specific rules regarding the fund, and the exchange files a 19b-4 filing with the SEC Division of Trading and Markets to amend the exchange rules.